dxw/playbook/playbook.md

 when possible.
 Unless actually urgent, you may ignore messages which you receive outside of working hours and handle them once you are back at work.

-#### Openness
+#### Openness and confidentiality (dxw digital)

-At dxw, we believe it's best to be open about what we're doing.
+dxw digital believe it's best to be open about what we're doing.
 We encourage our clients to do the same, as does the [service manual](https://www.gov.uk/service-manual).
 We talk, blog and write about what we're doing, and we are open about as much as we can.

 At dxw digital, we release [code](http://www.github.com/dxw), publish our [contracts](http://www.github.com/dxw/contracts) and things like this playbook